 Are Vestibular Rehabilitation Exercises Difficult To Do?

-Exercises may, at first, make symptoms seem worse.
-But with time and consistent work, symptoms should steadily decrease, which means participation in activities of daily life will be easier for patients to do.
+Exercises may, at first, make your symptoms seem worse.
+But with time and consistent work, your symptoms should steadily improve, and then, you will find that you are able to participate more in the activities of your daily life.

 Factors That Can Impact Recovery